 - Business in the Community: http://www.bitc.ie

 Time keeping practices in Ireland differ for foreigners and local associates.
 When travelling to Ireland to do business, you should ensure that you arrive on time.
-Being late is seen as impolite and inconsiderate.
+It is impolite and inconsiderate when being late.
 Thus, it is essential to plan your appointments carefully and to ensure you allocate enough time for transport arrangements.
-This applies particularly when in Dublin, where there is traffic congestion.
-If you happen to be running late, you are expected to phone the other party to apologise and inform them about the time of your arrival.
+This applies when in Dublin, where there is traffic congestion.
+If you happen to be running late, you should to phone the other party to apologise and inform them about the time of your arrival.
 If your delay is significant, you should consider postponing the meeting.

 The Irish relaxed attitude to time also has an impact on delivery deadlines.
-For the Irish there is no shame in missing a delivery date so it is essential to keep this in mind and allow for some latitude here.
-With effective planning and communication these issues can easily be resolved.
+For the Irish there is no shame in missing a delivery date.
+So it is essential to remember and allow for some latitude here.
+With effective planning and communication, it is easy to resolve these issues.

 For further information please see below: